SvenBroeckling/phasesix-rulebook/published/character_en.md

-Each player creates a character to play a Phase Six adventure.
+Each player creates a character to play a {{ world_book.book_title }} adventure.
 The character is recorded on the character sheet with all relevant values.

 The chapter [[chapter-create|Creating a character]] describes exactly how to create a new character.
-This section describes the basic characteristics that make up a character in Phase Six.
+This section describes the basic characteristics that make up a character in {{ world_book.book_title }}.

 ### Persona

-The values listed under Persona refer to the mental characteristics of the character.
+The Persona attributes refer to the mental characteristics of the character.
 Each value corresponds to a personality trait.
 Persona traits have their own value and are also the base for skills.

 #### Education